coolerfall/Android-HttpDownloadManager/README.md

 Android-HttpDownloadManager
 ===========================

 An useful and effective http/https download manager for Android.
-This download manager is designed according to the idead and implements of Volley.
+This download manager is designed according to the idea and implementation of Volley.

 Usage
 =====
-* If you don't set the destination file path, the download manager will use *Environment.DIRECTORY_DOWNLOADS* in SDCard as default directory.
+* If you don't set the destination file path, the download manager will use *Environment.DIRECTORY_DOWNLOADS* in SDCard as default directory:

+>     DownloadManager manager = new DownloadManager();
+>
 >     DownloadRequest request = new DownloadRequest()
 >     		.setDownloadId(downloadId)
 >     		.setUrl("http://xxx....")